Farrer by-election, 2026

 Assessment

 Farrer was held by the National Party prior to Sussan Ley narrowly winning the seat in 2001 following Tim Fischer’s retirement.
-It seems very likely that the Nationals would wish to contest this seat again now that it is vacant.
+The Nationals would be eager to win back Farrer.

 A rural seat like this is also likely a good area for One Nation.
 This could be quite a complex contest between multiple conservative candidates.